nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* requires efficient management of extensive databases for volunteers, events, and donors
+* requires efficient management of extensive databases for volunteers and events.
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: This application serves to streamline volunteer and donor management for organisations.
+**Value proposition**: This application serves to streamline volunteer and for volunteer organisations.
-It provides essential tools to track volunteers, donors, and events efficiently, enabling organisations to maintain accurate records and enhance their operational capabilities.
+It provides essential tools to track volunteers and events efficiently, enabling organisations to maintain accurate records and enhance their operational capabilities.